YutongZheng/yutongzheng.github.io/index.md

 ## About
-Before you judge, seek to understand.
+"Before you judge, seek to understand."

 I'm a senior Ph.D. student from the ECE department at Carnegie Mellon University.
 My current interests lie broadly in the intersection of generative model, computer vision and semantic disentanglement.
 I worked with Prof. Marios Savvides, at the CyLab Biometrics Center.
 I also work closely with Oosto, a visual AI company (formerly AnyVision), taking charge of cooperative tasks under [Dr. Guosheng Hu](https://www.linkedin.com/in/guosheng-hu-6801b333/?originalSubdomain=uk).
 Some of my previous works were put into application in Bossa Nova Robotics and the government issued projects for criminal investigation.